JamesCWeber/PWC-Power-BI-Project-Part-1-Call-Center-KPI-Dashboard/README.md

 * Creating Measures (Power BI)

 ## Data Sourcing
-This data was provided to me by the PwC Power BI microinternship hosted by Forage.
+This data was provided to me by the PwC Power BI micro-internship hosted by Forage.
 A copy of the data is included in this repository under the file name: 01 Call-Center-Dataset (Cleaned).xlsx.

 ## Data Attributes
 The data is from PhoneNow's call center.
 The data ranges from Jan.
 1 2021 to Mar.
 31 2021.